A Gest of Robyn Hode

 A Gest of Robyn Hode (also known as A Lyttell Geste of Robyn Hode) is one of the earliest surviving texts of the Robin Hood tales.
 Written in late Middle English poetic verse, it is an early example of an English language ballad, in which the verses are grouped in quatrains with an ABCB rhyme scheme, also known as ballad stanzas.
-Gest, which means tale or adventure, is a compilation of various Robin Hood tales, arranged as a sequence of adventures involving the yeoman outlaws Robin Hood and Little John, the poor knight Sir Richard at the Lee, the greedy abbot of St. Mary's Abbey, the villainous Sheriff of Nottingham, and King Edward of England.
-The work survives in printed editions from the early 16th century, just some 30 years after the first printing press was brought to England.
+Gest, which means "tale" or "adventure", is a compilation of various Robin Hood tales, arranged as a sequence of adventures involving the yeoman outlaws Robin Hood and Little John, the poor knight Sir Richard at the Lee, the greedy abbot of St. Mary's Abbey, the villainous Sheriff of Nottingham, and King Edward of England.
+The work survives in printed editions from the early 16th century, only some 30 years after the first printing press was brought to England.
 Its popularity is proven by the fact that portions of more than ten 16th- and 17th-century printed editions have been preserved.
 While the oldest surviving copies are from the early 16th century, many scholars believe that based on the style of writing, the work likely dates to the 15th century, perhaps even as early as 1400.
 The story itself is set somewhere from 1272 to 1483, during the reign of a King Edward; this contrasts with later works, which generally placed Robin Hood earlier in 1189-1216, during the reigns of Richard I of England and John, King of England.

 Due to its length, popularity, and influence, A Gest of Robyn Hode is one of the fundamental building blocks of the Robin Hood tradition, and English outlaw literature in general.
 It established many of the most common motifs and characterizations seen in the legend.
 While it is not the oldest surviving work, it is the longest and most complete of the surviving early texts at 456 stanzas and 1,824 lines; the other oldest stories such as Robin Hood and the Monk are much shorter.
 Influential motifs seen in this story include Robin being a "Good Outlaw" who commits crimes, but while keeping to a strict moral code; Little John as Robin's loyal right-hand man; Robin being deeply devoted to the Virgin Mary as his personal patron saint; Robin helping the less fortunate while taking ironic punishment on the powerful and corrupt, including both the Sheriff and high-ranking church members; an archery contest that Robin wins; Robin's awkward relationship with the king, where he is ultimately loyal to the crown yet still an outlaw at heart; and Robin's death occurring only as a result of treachery and betrayal.